 Garden Re-Leaf Day

-*STOP PRESS* Garden Re-Leaf Day 2020 will be held on Friday 13th March*
+*STOP PRESS* Garden Re-Leaf Day 2020 will be held on Friday 13th March in Oxfordshire*

 Garden Re-Leaf Day is Greenfinger Charity's national fundraising event and it's held every year.
 It is now a major feature in the horticultural and garden industry's calendar with garden centres, growers, suppliers, QVC, trade associations, gardening clubs and societies, as well as our corporate partners and many, many others getting involved to support this event and raise funds for Greenfingers Charity.
 It has raised over £600,000 since its inception back in 2012.